 # or on some systems:

-Check what host keys exist:
+Check which host keys exist:

 sudo ssh-keygen -t ed25519 -f /etc/ssh/ssh_host_ed25519_key -N ""